Aaron-Roar/real-engine/README.md

 * Tests and validation tools
 * More complete documentation

-Rohr Engine is an active personal project.
-It is rough in places, but the goal is to keep improving it in the open and make the engine easier to use, inspect, and contribute to over time.
+Rohr Engine is an active personal project in the early phases of development.
+Please keep this in mind if integrating into a project.